Hwang powers Giants past reeling Rockies

 Colorado is now 0-6 on its nine-game trip.

-NOTES: Both teams reached the midpoint of the season Wednesday.
+NOTES: Both teams reached the midpoint of the season.
 The Rockies (47-34) are 10 games ahead of where they were last season; the Giants (30-51) are 20 games behind last year's pace. ...
-Before the game, the Giants placed RHP Mark Melancon (strained right pronator) and 3B Conor Gillaspie (back spasms) on the 10-day disabled list, creating roster spots for 3B Jae-Gyun Hwang and RHP Dan Slania, who was promoted from Double-A Richmond. ...
+Giants closer RHP Mark Melancon (straight right pronator) had a PRP injection in his right forearm.
+He and 3B Conor Gillaspie (back spasms) were placed on the 10-day disabled list, creating roster spots for 3B Jae-Gyun Hwang and RHP Dan Slania, who was promoted from Double-A Richmond. ...
 Both teams are off Thursday.
 The Rockies complete a nine-game trip with a three-game series beginning Friday at Arizona.
 The Giants open six-game trip Friday at Pittsburgh. ...
 The Giants have scheduled LHP Madison Bumgarner (separated left shoulder) for an injury-rehab start Friday night at Triple-A Sacramento.